This article answers some of the most commonly asked questions about the automation feature in Healthengine Recalls.

 No, your patients will not be spammed with messages as the automation feature has been designed very carefully to avoid this happening.
 Of course, it really comes down to how you set it up for and use it within your practice.
-For example, if a recall completes the automation rule and you choose to start the automation rule again because the patient did not book an appointment, and then it completes again and you restart it again, this may lead to the patient feeling spammed.
 However, this is completely in your control so you are able to prevent that from happening if you wish.
 All contact attempts - whether manual or automatic - are recorded in the recall history of each recall, so you will have a full view when making such decisions.

 Can an automation rule be temporarily paused?

 Yes, the automation rules can be temporarily paused, either for an individual recall, or for multiple recalls.
 To do this, select the recall/s for which you wish to pause automatic sends by checking the checkbox to the left of the patient name, then click on the "Pause automation" button at the top of the screen.

 This will pause automatic contact attempts indefinitely, until you use the "Resume automation" button for these recalls.
 While paused, recalls will sit in the 'To Action' tab.
 If you no longer wish to perform actions on a recall (permanently), you can use the 'No Further Action Required' button to move it to the 'Synced Recalls' tab.